eliazbeth/odin-recipes/README.md

 # odin-recipes

-This is a basic recipe website that demonstrates usage of links in HTML.
+This is a basic recipe website that demonstrates usage of links, images, and CSS external styling in HTML.